MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-storage-disciplines.md

 Rather than directly interacting with underlying storage, Kubernetes provides an abstraction layer to a variety of storage technologies through Storage Classes.
 Cloud providers, hardware vendors, and other Kubernetes managed platforms offer varying Storage Class options to suit specific environments and implementation scenarios.

 Arc-enabled SQL MI does not enforce limitations on Storage Classes used, so it is important to choose the correct storage design and configuration.
-The storage design for Arc-enabled SQL MI is just as relevant if you were choosing backing storage for a SQL Server when running on bare metal or virtual machines.
+The storage design for Arc-enabled SQL MI is just as important as if you were choosing backing storage for a SQL Server when running on bare metal or virtual machines.
 These choices will ultimately represent your requirements surrounding RPO, RTO, capacity & performance.

 For Arc-enabled SQL MI deployments, effectively planning for storage capabilities and configuration is crucial to operate successfully.
 Read on to learn about the storage-related factors to consider, followed by recommendations for configuring Arc-enabled SQL MI.